 In 1996, seven years after I wrote my first profile of the late Vic Chesnutt for Option magazine, I reconnected with the singer-songwriter for this Rolling Stone feature.
-That year, a who’s who of contemporary rockers and pop stars, including Madonna, recorded cover versions of several of Vic’s songs for a compilation album aimed at raising awareness of the Sweet Relief Musicians Fund, which provides financial assistance to musicians facing illness, disability, or age-related problems.
+That year, a who’s who of contemporary rockers and pop stars, including Madonna, recorded several of Vic’s songs for a compilation album aimed at raising awareness of the Sweet Relief Musicians Fund, which provides financial assistance to musicians facing illness, disability, or age-related problems.
 It was the second in a series of albums put out by the organization, which had been set up in 1993 initially to help singer-songwriter Victoria Williams after she was diagnosed with multiple sclerosis.
-For the story, I flew from New York City down to Athens, Georgia, to meet with Vic and his wife, Tina.
+For the story, I flew down to Athens, Georgia, to meet with Vic and his wife, Tina.
 During our first day of interviews, we sat and chatted in the couple’s living room, and then, later in the evening, retired to their screened-in front porch, where we smoked cigarettes and watched lightning crack against the sky and fireflies flicker in a vacant lot across the street.
 The following day, Vic and Tina rode with me down to Zebulon, the small town in rural Pike County where Vic grew up.
 Thirteen years later, on Christmas Day, Chesnutt died from a drug overdose, leaving his prodigious catalog of some of the most idiosyncratic and literary songs of our times.

 Vic Chesnutt joins his rock & roll heroes in the spotlight

 By Mark Kemp, Rolling Stone, September 9, 1996